bundlewrap/bundlewrap/docs/content/misc/contributing.md

 ## Contributing code

 <div class="alert alert-info">Before working on new features, try reaching out to one of the core authors first.
-We are very concerned with keeping BundleWrap lean and not introducing bloat.
-If your idea is not a good fit for all or most BundleWrap users, it can still be included <a href="../dev_plugins">as a plugin</a>.</div>
+We are very concerned with keeping BundleWrap lean and not introducing bloat.</div>

 Here are the steps: